benjamincrozat/content/articles/bun-php.md

 There's currently an [experimental version](https://bun.sh/docs/installation#windows) for it, but it's not recommended to use it in production.

 ## Make some room to replace NPM, Yarn, or pnpm with Bun

-Laravel doesn't require a specific package manager.
+The package manager you use in your PHP projects is completely up to your preferences.
 Which is great news for Bun!

 If you were using NPM or pnpm, remove their lock files because you won't need them anymore since Bun uses its own lock file called *bun.lockb* by default.